 Compliance in SOS International

 In SOS International quality, information security, data protection and compliance comprise some of the most important parameters for the success of our business.
-Our focus on compliance and quality is an integrated part of our quality management system, which is underlined by our numerous accreditations and certifications, such as our certifications in ISO27001 (information security) and ISO9001 (quality management) as well as our new certification in ISO14001 on environmental management.
+Our focus on compliance and quality is an integrated part of our quality management system, which is underlined by our numerous accreditations and certifications, such as our certifications in ISO27001 (information security), in ISO9001 (quality management) and in ISO14001 on environmental management.

 SOS International is one of the few companies with this particular combination of ISO certifications.

 Our focus on protecting personal data and information security is underlined by various policies and internal guidelines with associated actions and initiatives.
 Access control for systems and buildings, network security and confidential handling of personal data are examples of initiatives regarding information security and our certification in ISO27001.

 Our work with quality management and our certification in ISO9001 focuses on process optimisation of internal routines and risk management.
 Our internal audit function supports the continual improvement of our quality management.

 Respect for the environment, protection of human rights including labour rights as well focus on anti-corruption are core focus areas in our business strategy and general approach to compliance and Corporate Social Responsibility (CSR).
 This approach to CSR is aligned with the international CSR initiative, UN Global Compact.

 Our CSR principles are manifested in our total quality management system as well as in our Code of Conduct and internal ethical guidelines.

 SOS International actively works with CSR which creates a positive effect for our customers, employees and other stakeholders.